A reliable waterproof or water-resistant jacket is essential for any hiking adventure.

 - No chest pocket

-Bottom-Line: Though this jacket is expensive, we think it’s worth the price for a dependable shell designed for active pursuits.
+Bottom-Line: Though this premium rain jacket is expensive, we think it’s worth the price for a dependable shell designed for active pursuits.

 When searching for the perfect rain jacket, there’s a lot to consider.
 In truth, however, you just have to figure out what you want your jacket to do for you, then find the jacket that does all those things within your budget.